mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

     oc create -f storageclass.yaml
     ```

-14. Check that your new storage class was created:

-    ```bash
-    oc get sc
-    ```

-15. Deploy the CephFS storage class for ReadWriteMany PVs.
+14. Deploy the CephFS storage class for ReadWriteMany PVs.
 For our OCP 4.2.x deployment, we need one RWX volume to use for the image registry.
 We will deploy the only available filesystem PV for use by the image registry later in this document.

     ```bash
     cd /opt/rook/cluster/examples/kubernetes/ceph/csi/cephfs
     oc create -f storageclass.yaml
     oc get sc
+    ```

+15. Check that your new storage class was created:

+    ```bash
+    oc get sc
+    ```

+    The output should look something like this

+    ```bash
+    [root@install rbd]# oc get sc
+    NAME              PROVISIONER                     AGE
+    csi-cephfs        rook-ceph.cephfs.csi.ceph.com   23m
+    rook-ceph-block   rook-ceph.rbd.csi.ceph.com      24m
+    thin (default)    kubernetes.io/vsphere-volume    4h48m
     ```

 16. Create a filesystem to be used by our image registry